 Checking the Antifreeze

 Some customers complain of car overheating while idling.
 This is because there's improper circulation of the antifreeze, which helps in keeping the engine temperature under control in winter, by preventing it from freezing.
-In summer it does the opposite; it controls the engine overheating in warmer months.
-It's always recommended to look under your car once a month to see if it's leaving any puddles or stains when it's parked.

 When AC is Switched On